dwp/vault-infrastructure/README.md

 # Building a Vault Infrastructure
+[Vault](https://www.hashicorp.com/products/vault/) is a secure, reliable store for password, encryption keys, SSL Certificates.
-Terraform code to setup a Vault infrastructure with Consul backend for High Availability (HA).
-[Terragrunt](https://github.com/gruntwork-io/terragrunt) is used as a wrapper to our terraform code to put dependencies between folders and execute all folders.
+[Terraform](https://www.hashicorp.com/products/terraform/) is used to provision a Vault infrastructure with [Consul](https://www.hashicorp.com/products/consul/) backend for high availability (HA).
+[Terragrunt](https://github.com/gruntwork-io/terragrunt) is used as a wrapper over terraform code to put dependencies between folders and execute all folders.

 ## Vault Infrastructure Layout
-The code for Vault Infrastructure is divided into three functions
+The code for Vault Infrastructure is divided into three functions:
-1. Basic AWS Infrastructure
+1. Basic AWS Infrastructure.
-2. Consul Backend
+2. Consul Backend.
-3. Vault Cluster
+3. Vault Cluster.

 ## How is it structured
-* Code is separated into folders based on its function and requirement
+* Code is separated into folders based on its function and requirement:
 * Each folder contains remotestate.tf, terraform.tfvars, output.tf and variables.tf by Default
-    * remotestate.tf - Contains Remote State definition of Terraform
+    * *remotestate.tf* - Terraform remote state definition.
-    * terraform.tfvars - Contains Terragrunt Dependency definitions
+    * *terraform.tfvars* - Terragrunt Dependency definitions.
-    * variables.tf - Contains all required Variable definitions for Terraform
+    * *variables.tf* - Terraform variables.
-    * output.tf - Contains all output definitions for Terraform
+    * output.tf - Terraform output definitions.
 * Apart of the above, folders will sub-folders and tf files which contains terraform resource or module definitions and files for the Infrastructure
-* On the Base folder , we have common.tfvars and terraform.tfvars which contains values to all variables and terraform.tfvars containing the Terragrunt definition
+* On the Base folder, *common.tfvars* and *terraform.tfvars* contain values to all variables and terraform.tfvars containing the Terragrunt definition.

-The terragrunt dependencies are created in the same order as defined above
+Terragrunt dependencies are created in the order defined above.

 ## How to Run this code